ordinals/ord/docs/src/overview.md

 transferring individual sats.
 These numbers are called [ordinal numbers](https://ordinals.com).
-Satoshis are numbered in the order in which they're mined, and transferred from transaction inputs to transaction outputs with first-in-first-out order.
-More details are available in [the BIP](https://github.com/casey/ord/blob/master/bip.mediawiki).
+Satoshis are numbered in the order in which they're mined, and transferred from transaction inputs to transaction outputs first-in-first-out.
+Technical details are available in [the BIP](https://github.com/casey/ord/blob/master/bip.mediawiki).

 Ordinals don't require a separate token, another blockchain, or any changes to